 In January 2018, the Company entered into a Collaboration and Option Agreement ("Takeda Collaboration Agreement") with Takeda Pharmaceutical Company Limited ("Takeda").
-The details of the Takeda Collaboration Agreement are further described in Note 6, "Collaboration Agreements", to the consolidated financial statements in the Company's 2021 Annual Report on Form 10-K. Total preclinical milestone payments that Takeda may owe to the Company is \$55.0 million, all of which were earned, and \$43.0 million of which received as of June 30, 2022.
+The details of the Takeda Collaboration Agreement are further described in Note 6, "Collaboration Agreements", to the consolidated financial statements in the Company's 2021 Annual Report on Form 10-K. Total preclinical milestone payments that Takeda may owe to the Company under this agreement is \$55.0 million, all of which were earned and received as of September 30, 2022.

-A contract liability of \$27.9 million was recorded on the Condensed Consolidated Balance Sheets as of December 31, 2021 which was recognized in its entirety during the first quarter of 2022.
-No contract liability remains on the Condensed Consolidated Balance Sheets as of June 30, 2022.
+A contract liability of \$27.9 million was recorded on the Condensed Consolidated Balance Sheet as of December 31, 2021 which was recognized in its entirety during the first quarter of 2022.
+No contract liability remains on the Condensed Consolidated Balance Sheet as of September 30, 2022.

-The transaction price of the Takeda Collaboration Agreement increased by \$12.0 million and \$24.0 million during the three and six months ended June 30, 2022, respectively, due to two \$12.0 million preclinical milestones becoming unconstrained and recorded as collaboration revenue from customers in the six months ended June 30, 2022, The first milestone was earned in January 2022 upon approval of the TAK-594/DNL593 ("PTV:PGRN") clinical trial application (CTA), and the second milestone was earned in June 2022 upon approval of the TAK-920/DNL919 ("ATV:TREM2") CTA.
-Payment for the PTV:PGRN milestone was received in February 2022, and the \$12.0 million milestone payment for ATV:TREM2 was recorded as a receivable within prepaid expenses and other current assets on the condensed consolidated balance sheet as of June 30, 2022 and received in July 2022.
-There was no receivable under the Takeda Collaboration Agreement as of December 31, 2021.
+There were no changes to the transaction price of the Takeda Collaboration Agreement during the third quarter of 2022.
+The transaction price of the Takeda Collaboration Agreement increased by \$24.0 million during the nine months ended September 30, 2022 due to two \$12.0 million preclinical milestones becoming unconstrained and recorded as collaboration revenue from customers.
+The first milestone was earned in January 2022 upon approval of the TAK-594/DNL593 ("PTV:PGRN") clinical trial application (CTA), and the second milestone was earned in June 2022 upon approval of the TAK-920/DNL919 ("ATV:TREM2") CTA.
+Payment for the PTV:PGRN milestone was received in February 2022, and the payment for ATV:TREM2 was received in July 2022.
+There was no receivable under the Takeda Collaboration Agreement as of either September 30, 2022 and December 31, 2021.
 The Company has no remaining performance obligations under the Takeda Collaboration Agreement.